dickdavis/model-context-protocol-rb/README.md

 The `ModelContextProtocol::Server::Prompt` base class allows subclasses to define a prompt that the MCP client can use.
 Define the [appropriate metadata](https://spec.modelcontextprotocol.io/specification/2025-06-18/server/prompts/) in the `with_metadata` block.

-Define any arguments using the `with_argument` block.
+Define any arguments using `argument` blocks nested within the `with_metadata` block.
 You can mark an argument as required, and you can optionally provide a completion class.
 See [Completions](#completions) for more information.

 Then implement the `call` method to build your prompt.
 Any arguments passed to the tool from the MCP client will be available in the `arguments` hash with symbol keys (e.g., `arguments[:argument_name]`), and any context values provided in the server configuration will be available in the `context` hash.
 Use the `respond_with` instance method to ensure your prompt responds with appropriately formatted response data.